Some people wonder how you can teach your kids about other cultures regardless of where you live.

 This is something you should absolutely try to avoid.
 It’s ok to ask questions and foster their curiosity.

-Shushing the child when he or she asks questions will lead to them associating negative feelings with the different cultures.
+Shushing the child when they ask questions will lead to them associating negative feelings with the different cultures.
 The differences with other cultures are nothing to be negative about or feel embarrassed about.

 That’s absolutely not what we want.

-We want our children to recognize that there are people who live different lives with other traditions and cultures, but know that they aren’t different than any other human being.
+We want our children to recognize that people live different lives with other traditions and cultures but know that they aren’t different from any other human being.

-Don’t make a big deal out of them talking to someone from a different ethnicity.
-If they have any questions they’ll come to you for answers.
+Please don’t make a big deal out of them talking to someone from a different ethnicity.
+If they have any questions, they’ll come to you for answers.

 We’ve discussed a couple of different ways to teach your child about different cultures in your own neighborhood, but there’s more to it.
-You need to educate yourself on these cultures too.
+It would be best if you educated yourself on these cultures too.

 Wouldn’t you want to be able to answer any questions your child has about these cultures?
-Why would your child need to learn and know all about these cultures if you’re not able to answer the questions he has yourself?
+Why would your child need to learn and know all about these cultures if you’re unable to answer the questions he has yourself?